Hero Image

 The Rohingya were excluded from education for generations in Myanmar; meaning that 2 out of 10 adults cannot read or write their own dialect or the national language of the Burmese.
 Instead, they speak in a Rohingya dialect, with no universally accepted written script, which has long been prohibited by the Myanmar government as just one of many tools of suppression.

 Bangladesh is already one of the world’s most densely populated countries and, fearing further Rohingya integration, the government restricts refugees from learning Bengali.
-They insist on the use of the Burmese language curriculum in camp schools which, as Rohingya children and teachers can scarcely understand Burmese, is entirely ineffective.
+They insist on the use of the Myanmar government’s Burmese-language curriculum in all refugee camp schools.
+However, virtually all Rohingya children and their teachers can scarcely understand the Burmese language in their textbooks.

 With a lack of meaningful education, school attendance is dropping, leaving children at risk of child labour, child marriage, trafficking and recruitment into the growing number of organised crime gangs and violent fundamentalist groups in the camps.